The information in this article applies to:

 - Click OK, and then attempt to generate a new 3D camera view.

-If the 3D view generates after making these changes in the Render Preferences, then you can go back and individually restore each setting, and test to see which setting appears to be the cause.
+If the 3D view generates after making these changes, then you can go back and individually restore each setting, and test to see which setting appears to be the cause.

 If your video card meets the minimum system requirements for the software, has the latest driver installed which is compatible with your version of Windows or macOS, and following the above instructions on adjusting the Render Preferences does not resolve the problem, then please contact Chief Architect Technical Support using the Online Support Center and include: